ubrant/documents-reader/README.md

 ## Dependencies

-*Reader* is fully implemented in **Python**.
-You need to have python interpreter installed for using this reader.
+The *Reader* is completely implemented in **Python**.
+You need to have python interpreter installed for using it.

 ## Running